beansai/beans-tutorials/dynamic-routes-optimization/vehicles-routing-optimization-with-dimensions/README.md

 - 8 stops from the Route `fdeca64b-1e12-44e4-8b11-9f2c558b5761` above

-The respective configurations for the above are at [assets/stateless-dro-request](assets/stateless-dro-request.json)  where the partial configuration is
+The full configurations are at [assets/stateless-dro-request](assets/stateless-dro-request.json) where the partial configuration is

 ```json
 "default_dimensions": {